Shopify/javascript/packages/eslint-plugin-shopify/docs/rules/prefer-class-properties.md

 ## When Not To Use It

-If you do not wish to enforce the use or disuse of Flow for all files, then you can safely disable this rule.
+If you do not care how literal instance members are assigned, you can safely disable this rule.

 ## Further Reading